UditaSawhney/All-About-Dogri/README.md

 ### Dogri Prosodic System

 Hi there!
-I am an Early Career Researcher and currently working on Dogri with Prof David Odden.
-This page is to make people aware of prosodic system and typology of Dogri, a Western Pahari Language of the Modern Indo-Aryan group of family.
+I am an Early Career Researcher in Linguistics, and currently working with Prof David Odden.
+This page is the repository of my work to date.